 Need some inspiration?
 This is what we're bowling up.

 - Vegetarian Dream combo:

-Quinoa and mixed greens topped with cucumbers, goat cheese, dried cranberries, roasted butternut squash, almonds, and tofu.
+Quinoa and mixed greens topped with cucumbers, goat cheese, chickpeas, dried cranberries, roasted butternut squash, almonds, and tofu.

 - Paleo Bowl combo:

 Kale topped with bell peppers, cucumbers, roasted acorn squash, walnuts, and canned salmon.

 Farro, quinoa, and spinach topped with cucumbers, feta cheese, lentils, dates, sweet potatoes, cashews, and canned chicken.

 Get ready for lunch-master status at work.